zouloux/reflex-dom/README.md

 }

 renderApp( `Hello from Reflex ✌️` )
-// Note : if you call renderApp, it will update state
+// Note : if you call renderApp again, it will update state of previously rendered app
 // renderApp( `Dom is updated` )
 ```

-### Stateless & pure components
+### Stateless and pure components

 Stateless, or components without logic can avoid the factory pattern.
 Simply return the virtual-dom tree derived from props like you would do it in React or Preact.